← All Articles

 What are the Tuckasegee delayed-harvest dates?

 The delayed-harvest catch-and-release season runs October 1 through May 31, when the water is managed as single-hook artificial-only with no harvest.
-From June through September the same water opens to harvest.
-The October–May window is the prime fishing season.
+From June 1 through September 30 the same water opens to harvest under general regulations.
+The October–May window is the prime trout fishing season; late October through April is the sweet spot.

 Why is the Tuckasegee delayed-harvest so good?